treeverse/lakeFS/clients/python-legacy/docs/RepositoriesApi.md

 # **restore_submit**
 > TaskInfo restore_submit(repository, refs_dump)

-Restore repository (tags, commits, branches) from object store
+Restore repository from a dump in the object store

 ### Example